TeaInside/teavpn2/CONTRIBUTING.md

 See https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/
 for details.

-- Commits in pull request MUST contain "Signed-Off-By" with corresponding email address.
-This can be done with `git commit -s` or manually write it.
+- Commits in pull request MUST contain "Signed-Off-By" sign with corresponding email address.
+This can be done with `git commit -s` or manually write it at the end of commit message.
 Example of the sign:
 ```
 commit 8655eb15c4e94bca421601e05617eb7299aac8bf
 Author: Ammar Faizi <ammarfaizi2@gmail.com>